IGL to invest Rs 8,000 cr in five years for expansion | Business

 - India

-Indraprastha Gas Ltd, the nation's largest CNG retailer, will invest about Rs 8,000 crore in the next five years to expand the city gas network of CNG stations and pipelines, taking environment-friendly fuel to household kitchens and factories, the company's CEO Sanjay Kumar said on Friday.
+Indraprastha Gas Ltd, the nation's largest CNG retailer, will invest about Rs 8,000 crore in the next five years to expand the city gas network of CNG stations and pipelines, taking environment-friendly fuel to household kitchens and factories, the company's Managing Director Sanjay Kumar said on Friday.

 Indraprastha Gas Ltd (IGL) currently has major operations in the national capital and its adjoining cities.
 It is looking to expand in a big way in the districts of Uttar Pradesh, Rajasthan and Haryana, for which it has won a city gas license in recent bidding rounds.